Describe a person who has strong opinions: IELTS Speaking Cue Card

 Follow up questions

-Can having strong opinions be beneficial in a professional setting?
+Can having strong opinions be a disadvantage?

 Cue 1:Who this person is